 - Keep in mind that it will further thicken on cooling.

-- Cook for a minute.
+- Add sugar and cook for a minute.

 - Transfer the phirni in earthen bowls.(or regular if not available)

 - Garnish with slivered almonds and pistachios.